Spectral characterization of quaternionic positive definite functions on the real line: Introduction

 Firstly, the conceptual framework in the quaternionic case is incomplete.
 Many vital concepts in the classical theory of positive definite functions have no proper counterparts in the quaternionic setting.
 For instance, in the complex case, for every locally compact group $G$, its Pontryagin dual, which is composed of continuous group homomorphisms from $G$ to the unit circle in the complex plane, has a natural group structure given by the ordinary function multiplication, thus it is also called the dual group of $G$; whereas, the analog composed of continuous group homomorphisms from $G$ to the unit sphere in the real quaternion algebra, possesses no natural group structure due to the non-commutative nature of quaternions.
-As of now, a proper definition for the dual group, along with other vital concepts, still has not been found in the quaternionic case.
+To overcome this difficulty, D. Alpay and his collaborators introduced a special type of quaternion-valued measure, called q-positive measure, on the classical Pontryagin dual with respect to an arbitrary complex slice of the quaternion algebra (see, e.g., \cite{Alpay-2016-1}).
+Then they established a one-to-one correspondence between quaternionic positive definite functions and this special kind of measure via the Fourier-Stieltjes transform.
+We would like to mention that our approach is different, and our results are strongly connected with theirs.

 Secondly, as is well known, several branches of the functional analysis play crucial roles in the theory of positive definite functions.
-In contrast to the complex case, the functional analysis in quaternionic vector spaces still remains to be perfected; even how to define the spectrum of a quaternionic linear operator is a controversial issue.
-It causes the absence of some important analytical tools.
+In contrast to the complex case, the functional analysis in quaternionic vector spaces still remains to be perfected; it causes the absence of some important analytical tools.
+Recent contributions (see, e.g., \cite{Alpay-2016,Alpay-2016-2,Colombo-2007,Ghiloni-2017,Ghiloni-2013,Ludkovsky-2013}) on the normal operators in quaternionic Hilbert spaces provide us with two types of functional calculus.
+One is based on the right spectrum, also called S-spectrum, the other is based on the left spectrum.
+We attempt to apply both the functional calculuses to discuss the spectral characteristics of quaternionic positive definite functions on $\mathbb R$, one of the simplest locally compact abelian groups.

-It seems impossible to overcome all the mentioned difficulties and establish a complete theory for quaternionic positive definite functions in a short period of time.
-So we start with the quaternionic positive definite functions on $\mathbb R$, one of the simplest locally compact abelian groups.
-Based on the recent contributions (see, e.g., \cite{Alpay-2016, Ghiloni-2017, Ghiloni-2013, Ludkovsky-2013}) on the normal operators in quaternionic Hilbert spaces, we are able to give a spectral characterization of quaternionic positive definite functions on the real line.

 Our strategy is as follows:

 First we establish two generalized Stone theorems for right quaternionic linear one-parameter unitary groups via two different types of functional calculus in quaternionic Hilbert spaces.
 Explicitly speaking, the generalized Stone theorems state that every strongly continuous right linear one-parameter unitary group $U(t)$ can be expressed as